 What is Greater Kansas City Day?

-The list of Greater Kansas City Day honorary chairs reads like a Who’s Who: Muriel and Ewing Kauffman, Buck O’Neil, George Brett, Dick Vermeil, Dan and David Glass, Adele Hall and Henry Bloch have all chaired this event since it started in 1987.
+The list of Greater Kansas City Day honorary chairs includes: Muriel and Ewing Kauffman, Buck O’Neil, George Brett, Dick Vermeil, Dan and David Glass, Adele Hall and Henry Bloch.
 They, like so many other Kansas Citians, understand the vital mission that takes place every year on opening day.
 It’s not just a time to sell commemorative newspapers and garner donations, it’s a chance to change lives.